arnaudbos/i-rant/content/loom-part-2-blocking.md

 ## A simple use case

-One of the biggest pain points I had when I started to learn about concurrent programming, was the emphasis put on `Blocking`, `Non-blocking`, `Synchronous` and `Asynchronous` code.
+One of the biggest pain points I had learning about concurrent programming was the emphasis put on `Blocking`, `Non-blocking`, `Synchronous` and `Asynchronous` code.
-We'll touch on all four of them in the next parts of this series.
+We'll touch on all four in the next parts of this series.

 After reading a lot I figured that implementing a simple use case would comfort my understandings and help me convey what I wanted to explain.
 So here's a not totally made up, simple use case: